Twelve year old Anne Hoey left County Mayo, Ireland to travel to New Orleans, Louisiana to live with her Aunt Anne and her Uncle John Edwards.

 Anne landed in New York City in 1847 and lived there until the mid-1870s.
 She worked as a maid in two homes and then married.
 She and her husband, John, baptized their children at a Catholic church with deep ties to the growing Irish Community; as the family grew larger, they moved to Westchester County.

-List below includes links to blog page, detailing each location - sub lists beneath are GPS links to location.
+List below includes links to blog page, detailing each location - link beneath are GPS links to location.

 Davenport home (Anne's home)